chingyaolai/Antarctic-fracture-detection/README.md

 We use **U-Net** to detect fracture locations from satellite imagery across Antarctica (125m-resolution MOA imagery (2009); [https://doi.org/10.7265/N5KP8037](https://doi.org/10.7265/N5KP8037)).
 Ice fractures result in the collapse of Antartctica ice-shelves, which is expected to destabilize glacier flows into the ocean and accelerate glabal sea-level rise.
 We trained the U-Net with the labeled imagery, and applied the trained model to detect fracture across the Antarctic ice shelvse.
 In Fig. 1 the fracture/non-fracture locations are denoted white/black.

-The [Tensorflow U-Net](https://tf-unet.readthedocs.io/en/latest/installation.html) implementation is developed by Akeret et al. (2017) and available at [https://github.com/jakeret/tf_unet](https://github.com/jakeret/tf_unet).
+The [Tensorflow U-Net](https://tf-unet.readthedocs.io/en/latest/installation.html) implementation was developed by Akeret et al. (2017) and available at [https://github.com/jakeret/tf_unet](https://github.com/jakeret/tf_unet).

 ## File descriptions:
 Input images and the corresponding labeled images are in the format of .tif.
 The filenames of the labeled images ends with "_mask.tif".
 The imput image is a grey-valued image with one channel. labeled images contains only two grey values corresponding to two two classes (fracture: 255 and non fractutre: 0).